Skip to content

 That beautiful renovation that added real market value?
 The computer doesn’t see it.
 The algorithm values your property based on what the records show—the original construction characteristics—not the improvements you’ve made.

 This matters enormously for BRRRR investors.
-The entire strategy depends on forced Appreciation through renovation.
+The The BRRRR Method: Build a Rental Portfolio Fast.
 You buy distressed, renovate to add value, then refinance to pull out your capital.
 But if the refinance uses an automated appraisal that can’t see your improvements, you won’t capture the value you created.
+Working with lenders who specialize in flip mortgage financing ensures the right appraisal methods are used to reflect your renovation work.

 When You Need a Full Appraisal